cypress-io/cypress-grep/README.md

 ## Install

-Assuming you have Cypress installed, add this module as a dev dependency
+Assuming you have Cypress installed, add this module as a dev dependency.

 ```shell
 # using NPM